MazuhSoftwares/postmaiden/README.md

 # Postmaiden

-Postmaiden is a simplified yet elegant management tool for HTTP APIs.
+Postmaiden is an application for testing and documenting HTTP APIs, with straightforward usability, made for developers.

 ## Setting up